The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: The Simulations

-As in this paper we are mainly interested in the early phases of chemical enrichment, we consider only the nucleosynthesis of the massive stars, that are the main drivers of the pollution of the ISM in this first enrichment period.
-In particular, we consider the nucleosynthesis of massive stars in terms of the following chemical species: H, He, C, N, O, Fe, Mg, Si, Ba, Eu, Sr and Y. The corresponding yields are parameterized in terms of $5$ metallicity ranges, separated by $Z = 0$, $0.0001$ Z$_\odot$, $0.01$ Z$_\odot$, $0.1$ Z$_\odot$ and Z$_\odot$.
+We consider in this work the nucleosynthesis of massive stars which end up their lives as Type II SNe, and that constitute the main drivers of the pollution of the ISM in the early phases of chemical evolution.
+In particular, we consider the nucleosynthesis of the following chemical species: H, He, C, N, O, Fe, Mg, Si, Ba, Eu, Sr and Y. The corresponding yields are parameterized in terms of $5$ metallicity ranges, separated by $Z = 0$, $0.0001$ Z$_\odot$, $0.01$ Z$_\odot$, $0.1$ Z$_\odot$ and Z$_\odot$.

-For He, C, N, O, Mg and Fe, we have adopted the same nucleosynthesis than the ones used in \cite{Chiappini06, Chiappini08} and \cite{Cescutti10}.
-The nucleosynthesis of the light elements is metal-dependent and based on the work of the Geneve group \citep{Meynet02, Hirschi07}.
-The novelty of these works is that they considered the impact of rotation in massive stars at low metallicity, and the rotation changes the final enrichment of the light elements, in particular of nitrogen.
-In the case of Mg, Si and Fe, we consider yields, from the work of \cite{WW95}, slightly modified (see \citealt{Francois04}) to best match the averaged trend of extremely metal-poor stars measured by \cite{Cayrel04}.
+For He, C, N, O, Mg, Si and Fe, we have adopted the same nucleosynthesis than the ones used in \cite{Chiappini06, Chiappini08} and \cite{Cescutti10}.
+In these works, the nucleosynthesis of He, C, N and O is metal-dependent and based on the work of the Geneve group \citep{Meynet02, Hirschi07}.
+The novelty of this nucleosynthesis dataset is that the impact of rotation in massive stars at low metallicity is considered, and the rotation changes the final enrichment of the light elements, in particular of nitrogen.
+Unfortunately, the yields of the Geneve group could not be implemented for Mg, Si and Fe; in fact, \cite{Meynet02} and \cite{Hirschi07} do not treat explosive nucleosynthesis, which has an important impact for these elements.
+Therefore, in this work, as well as in \cite{Chiappini06,Chiappini08} and \cite{Cescutti10}, we use the solar metallicity yields from the work of \cite{WW95}, slightly modified (see \citealt{Francois04}) to best match the averaged trend of extremely metal-poor stars measured by \cite{Cayrel04}.
+For Fe, the prescriptions are similar, with the exception of the zero metallicity table, where the population III stars with masses above $20$M$_\odot$ inject negligible amounts of iron into the ISM upon their death \citep{Cescutti10}.
+Since Mg, Si and Fe are primary elements, the use of the solar metallicity table is a safe assumption.

 For the nucleosynthesis of the neutron capture elements, we assume an r-process contribution as the one adopted in \cite{Cescutti13}: a strong production in a narrow mass range of $8-10$M$_\odot$ that we call standard r-process site.
 These yields have been chosen to reproduce the mean trend of [Ba/Fe] versus [Fe/H] using the homogeneous chemical evolution model of \cite{Chiappini06}.
 For the remaining neutron capture elements, we scale the r-process contribution using the ratios observed in r-process rich stars \citep{Sneden08}.
 We also adopt an s-process contribution coming from rotating massive stars, using the yields computed in \cite{Frisch16}.
 Among the set of models, we have adopted a robust production of s-process elements, achieved by considering s-process yields of massive stars for $v_{\rm ini}/v_{\rm crit} = 0.5$ (fast rotators) and for a reaction rate $^{17}$O$(\alpha,\gamma)^{21}$Ne one tenth of \cite{Caughlan88}; current uncertainties on this rate are still large.